 General PoliciesAccessBorrowing PrivilegesCollection DevelopmentFinesInterlibrary LoanReference ServicesStudy Room ReservationsStudy Carrel ReservationsTouchdown Space Reservations

 The goal of the library administration and staff is to make the collection as freely available to all patrons as is consistent with proper and equitable use, and to provide a safe and secure space in which the collection may be used.
 We have adopted policies related to library access and resource use that further this goal.

-The Rittenberg Law Library is open to St. John's University School of Law employees and students for the Fall 2020 semester.
+The Rittenberg Law Library is open to St. John's University School of Law employees and students for the Spring 2021 semester.

 Individuals not eligible for Rittenberg Law Library Access should contact one of New York’s many law libraries open to the public.

 The Rittenberg Law Library is a New York State, United States, and United Nations Depository.
 Unfortunately, access to depository materials will not be available for the Fall 2020 semester.

 The Law Library is accessible to persons with disabilities.
 All elevators and rest rooms are wheelchair accessible.
 The Circulation staff will retrieve books from shelves and will assist with scanning and photocopying when needed.
 In-house telephones are available on each floor and may be used to request assistance.

 Any questions about specific needs or questions concerning Law Library access should be directed to Courtney Selby, Associate Dean for Library Services and Associate Professor of Legal Research, at [email protected].

 The following library patrons may borrow circulating materials for use outside the Library: